leonlove924-cmyk/gemini-cli/docs/get-started/authentication.md

 ## Non-interactive mode / headless environments

+Non-interative mode / headless environments will use your existing authentication method, if an existing authentication credential is cached.

-When running in scripts or CI/CD pipelines where no user interaction is possible, you cannot use the **Login with Google** interactive flow.
-You **must** configure authentication using environment variables:
+If you have not already logged in with an authentication credential (such as a Google account), you **must** configure authentication using environment variables:

 1.  **Gemini API Key:** Set `GEMINI_API_KEY`.
 2.  **Vertex AI:**